bahtiyartan/troia/docs/94ClientPlugin.rst

 		}

 		/**
-		 * This method is called when an PLUGINACTION command runs on application
+		 * called when a PLUGINACTION command runs on application
 		 * server.
 		 *
 		 * this demo plugin converts iasPluginAction to a string.